dy/optical-properties/readme.md

 ```

+## API

 ### let props = optics(char|canvas|imageData, options?)

-Measures optical properties of a character, canvas or imageData based on the options.
-Canvas is expected to be rectangular
+Measures optical properties of a character, canvas or imageData based on options.
+Canvas is expected to be rectangular.

 Options: